abirmehmed/Rapid/report.md

-## Report on Backend Development of Playstore Sentiment Analysis Project
+## Report on Backend Development of Rapid Analyzer Project week 5.

 ### Introduction
 The backend development of the Rapid Analyzer project using Flask has been successfully completed.
 The project aims to analyze the sentiment of user reviews on the Playstore using natural language processing techniques.